‘Long overdue:’ Measure to restore full military housing stipend passes key committee

 Military life often means moving every few years.
 It’s a requirement that can get expensive for military families.

 Now, they are a step closer to getting more help to cover the cost of housing.
-A measure to restore the monthly housing stipend back to 100 percent recently passed a key House committee.
+A measure to restore the monthly housing stipend back to 100% recently passed a key House committee.

 “Inflation has hit our economy really hard and military families are feeling it,” said Shick.